dbwebb-se/rem-server/content/index.md

-REM - a REST Mockup API
+REM Server - a REST Mockup API
 ===========================================

 This is a mockup server for development of applications working with a REST API.
 The server responds to any API endpoint, stores data and changes to the data in the user session.

 The server has a default dataset for the endpoint `api/users`.

-You can add your own datasets and work with them on `api/[datasets]`.
+You can add your own datasets and work with them through `api/[datasets]`.